henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 ## TUDA Objectives

-The Time-Based Uni-directional Attestation is designed to:
+The Time-Based Uni-directional Attestation family of protocols is designed to:

 * increase the confidence in authentication and authorization procedures,
 * address the requirements of constrained-node networks,